How to Clean Trex Decking: The Ultimate Guide for a Beautiful Outdoor Space

 Mold and Mildew

 While Trex is mold-resistant, organic debris left on the deck can lead to growth.
+Mold grows on the dirt and pollen that settles on the surface, not the boards themselves.
 To remove mold:

 • Mix 2/3 cup household bleach with 1/3 cup mild soap per gallon of water.